gamedevware/charon/docs/advanced/commands/serve.rst

 ---------------

 --dataBase <path>
-   Path to game data file.
+   Absolute or relative oath to game data.
 Use quotation marks if your path contains spaces.

    .. code-block:: bash